Pep Guardiola: Bayern Munich

-2013–14 season: Domestic Double
+2013–2015: Consecutive Bundesliga titles

 On 16 January 2013, it was announced that Guardiola would take over as manager of Bundesliga club Bayern Munich after the 2012–13 season, replacing Jupp Heynckes for the following season.
-He addressed his first press conference as Bayern manager, on 24 June 2013, in German, and had his first training session two days later.
+He addressed his first press conference at Bayern, on 24 June 2013, in German, and had his first training session two days later.
 His first official match was the German Super Cup against Borussia Dortmund, with Bayern losing 4–2.
-His first trophy with Bayern was the 2013 UEFA Super Cup, defeating longtime adversary José Mourinho, who had just returned to coach at Chelsea.
+His first trophy with Bayern was the 2013 UEFA Super Cup, defeating longtime adversary José Mourinho, who had just returned to manage at Chelsea.
 Bayern beat ten-man Chelsea in a shoot-out after Manuel Neuer saved Romelu Lukaku's kick.

 In December 2013, Guardiola won his third Club World Cup after beating Raja Casablanca in Morocco.
-On 25 March 2014, he led Bayern to their 23rd Bundesliga title by beating Hertha BSC 3–1 at the Olympiastadion in Berlin.
+On 25 March 2014, he led Bayern to their 23rd Bundesliga title by beating Hertha Berlin 3–1 at the Olympiastadion in Berlin.
 With seven matches remaining in the season, it was the earliest the championship had been won in Bundesliga history, breaking the record Heynckes' Bayern had set in the previous season.
 Guardiola broke Karl-Heinz Feldkamp's record for the longest winning streak to start his tenure at a Bundesliga club.
-Feldkamp was undefeated in his first 14 matches with 1.
-FC Kaiserslautern in the 1978–79 season.
-The streak ended at 28 when FC Augsburg defeated Bayern 1–0 on matchday 29.
+The streak ended at 28 when Augsburg defeated Bayern 1–0 on matchday 29.
 The streak also ended Bayern's 53–match undefeated streak.

 Bayern were drawn against Real Madrid in the semi–finals of Champions League.
 Bayern lost the first leg 1–0 and the second leg 4–0.
-After the first leg, Guardiola was criticised for his tactics.
-However, he defended them.
 The first leg was also Guardiola's first defeat at the Santiago Bernabéu.
-He was undefeated in his first seven matches in the stadium.
-Guardiola took the blame for the loss.
-Philipp Lahm, however, said: "it was a collective failure and not the fault of coach Guardiola." kicker Sportmagazin "singled out" Guardiola as "the key to the crisis."
 He finished the 2013–14 season by winning the DFB-Pokal 2–0 in extra–time.